pierreguillot/FTS/docs/REVERSE_ENGINEERING.md

 # effString2Parameter
-The `effString2Parameter` is most likely uesd for setting a parameter via a string representation.
+The `effString2Parameter` is most likely used for setting a parameter via a string representation.
 A simple routine to find the opcode value is to send a string with some numeric value to all unknown opcodes, and read back the parameter (e.g. as a string representation via `effGetParamDisplay`).
 If the read back parameter has changed (not necessarily to the value we sent it, but in relation to previous printouts),